 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Tapers job description, Tapers salary, Tapers information, what is the job of a Taper like, pros and cons about Tapers, colleges and universities for Tapers, is Tapers the right career for me, Easy careers to get into, careers in Construction and Extraction
+Tapers job description, Tapers salary, Tapers information, what is the job of a Taper like, pros and cons about Tapers, colleges and universities for Tapers, is Tapers the right career for me, careers in Construction and Extraction

 Drywall Finisher, Drywall Finisher Foreman, Drywall Finishing Foreman, Drywall Foreman, Drywall Mechanic, Drywall Taper, Finisher, Sheet Rock Taper, Taper, Taper/Finisher